Shoulder Strengthening Exercises

 - Repeat for three sets of 10.

-While these exercises can help relieve pain and strengthen your shoulder muscles, it is essential to know when to seek a physician’s help.
+While these exercises can help relieve pain and strengthen your shoulder muscles, it is essential to know when to seek help from a Massapequa Chiropractor.
 Here is a list of symptoms that you should look out for when you’re experiencing shoulder discomfort:

 - A deep muscle ache or pain.

-- Difficulty raising or lowering both or either arm.
+- Difficulty rising or lowering both or either arm.

 - Difficulty sleeping on both or either arms.